 - drop cloths

-More DIY plastered wall questions and answers you may have before tacking your own wall.
+More white washed brick questions and answers you may have before tacking your own wall.

 Is the German Smear technique the same for real and faux brick?

-Not pretty 🙁 If this happens to you too go back and seal your brick.
+If this happens to you too, go back and seal your brick.
 Use a sponge to apply the Beyond Paint, Bright White over the plastered areas.
 It’s a pain but turns out fine.

-Nope.
 I used Durabond 90 Joint Compound which is a drywall mud for taping and bedding sheetrock.
-I picked it specifically because it’s made to dry very hard and is whiter than other joint compounds.
+I picked it specifically because it’s made to dry very hard and it dries whiter than other joint compounds.
 Some drywall mud brands will dry a bit chalky and soft, and the plaster can easily be scratched off.
 I wanted my German smear wall to be durable and last a long time.
-I didn’t choose morter because it is too sandy and rough when dry.
 The best part is a big bag of this stuff is pretty inexpensive, probably under $15.

 Why did you choose Beyond Paint for this project?